IonicaBizau/validify/README.md

  - `error` (Error|null): The `Error` object (if any), or `null`.
  - `valid` (Boolean): `true` if the input is valid, `false` otherwise.

 ## :yum: How to contribute
 Have an idea?
 Found a bug?
 See [how to contribute][contributing].

+## :dizzy: Where is this library used?
+If you are using this library in one of your projects, add it in this list. :sparkles:

+ - [`validate5`](https://github.com/IonicaBizau/validate5#readme)—Form validations made easy.

 ## :scroll: License

 [MIT][license] © [Ionică Bizău][website]

 [paypal-donations]: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=RVXDDLKKLQRJW
 [donate-now]: http://i.imgur.com/6cMbHOC.png